Stay Updated

-While Filipinos take time to honor their loved ones, Light of Love Events Place remains open for your special occasions.
-Whether you’re planning a wedding, corporate event, or intimate family gathering, our serene venues provide the perfect ambiance for any celebration.
+As families take time to honor their loved ones, Light of Love Events Place remains open to host your special occasions.
+Whether you are planning a wedding, corporate function, birthday celebration, or intimate gathering, our elegant halls and beautifully landscaped gardens provide the perfect setting.

 For more details, reach out to us at: